An official website of the European Union. See all European Institutions

 How governments should manage the rise of AI to ensure we harness the opportunities while also addressing the threats of the digital era is a major international debate.
 The EU position is clear, and can be summed up in four points:

-In parallel, the EU will contribute into the work of the United Nations’ Group of Governmental Experts on Lethal Autonomous Weapons Systems, which has agreed on a first set of "Possible Guiding Principles".
-The parties to the Convention on Certain Conventional Weapons are due to meet again on 28 November 2018.
+In parallel, the EU contributes to the work of the United Nations’ Group of Governmental Experts on Lethal Autonomous Weapons Systems, which has agreed on a first set of "Possible Guiding Principles".

 Views from the Global Tech Panel members: